btc-script-explorer/scantool/README.md

 ## What It Is

 - a research and learning utility that provides data that other APIs and user interfaces do not
-- intended to be used in a private network
+- intended to be used in a private network, but doesn't necessarily have to be

 ## What It Is Not